 In today’s world, it is the CIO and CISO who is driving change in the business units.
 In many cases, it has been because of the changing nature of cybersecurity and privacy.

 There is a misguided notion, fostered through ‘technology socialization‘ that one can actually get the right answer to significant technical issues with enough effort, on their own without engaging colleagues across the enterprise.
-I am here to tell you Not true!
+I am here to tell you Not correct!

 The concept of “buy-in” and the necessary steps to gain “buy-in” often are lost.
 It is all about the “human connection” with someone.
 People are ten times more likely to do what you want–90% of the time, when you engage in the art of collaboration, and education.